Oral assessments and presentations in recruitment

-- Both cases relevant in Effect of EU law when interpreting Equality Act from 2021>Departure from pre-2021 EU court decisions not permitted if claim arose before 2021? – I think (but we await a court decision) that if the discrimination happened before 1st January 2021, then most likely even the Supreme Court and Court of Appeal are still bound by pre-2021 EU court decisions.
+- Both cases relevant in Effect of EU law when interpreting Equality Act from 2021>Departure from pre-2021 EU court decisions not permitted if claim arose before 2021?
+I think (but we await a court decision) that if the discrimination happened before 1st January 2021, then probably even the Supreme Court and Court of Appeal are still bound by pre-2021 EU court decisions.

 - Lipton case added in UK-EU Trade and Cooperation Agreement>Could UK courts give effect to the non-regression clause?
 The case gives an inkling of how important s.29 EU (Future Relationship) Act 2020 may become in the UK courts giving effect to the Trade Agreement.

-I’ve also added a new paragraph in Effect of EU law when interpreting Equality Act from 2021>EU court decisions made after 2020 saying I think that even if the discrimination happened before 1st January 2021, the UK court is not bound by a post-2020 EU court decision (but may have regard to it).
-Again we await a UK court decision on this.
+I’ve also added a new paragraph in Effect of EU law when interpreting Equality Act from 2021>EU court decisions made after 2020.
+This says I think that even if the discrimination happened before 1st January 2021, the UK court is not bound by a post-2020 EU court decision (but may have regard to it).
+Again we await a UK court decision on the point.

 Compensation for injury to feelings